secureworks/aristotle/docs/filter_strings.rst

 Matching on the raw rule
 ------------------------
-A filter string supports the filtering of rules based on a regular expression pattern applied against the full raw rule..
+A filter string supports the filtering of rules based on a regular expression pattern applied against the full raw rule.
 To specify such a filter, use the (pseudo) key ``rule_regex`` with the pattern as the value.
 This behaves the same way and follows the same rules as the ``msg_regex`` pseudo keyword (except for the data it matches against).
 See the :ref:`Matching on the msg Field` section.